Alan Minsky: A 21st Century Economic Bill of Rights

 Minsky has also co-authored a Rural New Deal proposal with PDA's Dave Alba and Anthony Flaccavento, the co-founder and Director of the Rural Urban Bridge Initiative (RUBI).
 The Rural New Deal addresses the roots of the economic and social problems faced by millions across rural and small-town America; and proposes policies and programs designed to lift poor and working-class households up into the middle class.
 Minsky has announced that he is working on parallel proposals, also co-authored with experts, that address the endemic poverty concentrated in the urban core (A 21st Template for Urban Renewal), the Southeast (A Progressive Southern Strategy), and Indigenous communities across the continent.
 All four of these regional anti-poverty/pro-middle class platforms complement the national policy framework of the 21st Century Economic Bill of Rights.

 PDA's Progressive Central conference, held at Chicago Teachers Union Headquarters on August 18–19, 2024, was also Minsky's brainchild.
 The most ambitious event in PDA's history was probably the largest gathering of progressive leaders ever held during DNC week.
 Bernie Sanders and Nina Turner were keynote speakers.
-Reps.
-Pramila Jayapal and Ro Khanna both spoke numerous times.
+Representatives Pramila Jayapal and Ro Khanna both spoke numerous times.
 Twelve other progressive members of Congress participated, as did four Union Presidents, an array of state and local elected officials, candidates, authors, academics, organizers, and grassroots activists.